JesusGo115/Natural-Language-SQLite/README.md

 # Changing the GPT Version
 The version is selected from the plain-text list of gpt model versions found in ```version.chat```.
 The first recognized version will be selected.
 Versions should be deliminated with new lines.

-Invalid versions will be rejected until a recognized GPT version is located.
+Invalid versions will be rejected until a recognized GPT model is recognized.

 > ![image](https://github.com/vviseguy/Natural-Language-SQLite/assets/16418680/3df335af-b66a-4ec2-968e-fbdcae10d46e)

-# Database Diagram
+# Test Database Diagram
 Generated with DBSchema.

 ![image](https://github.com/vviseguy/Natural-Language-SQLite/assets/16418680/084096cf-74f6-405c-a151-ec4944d17a50)